Website Scott Dakota Carver CAP Agency

 Education, Training and Experience Guidelines

-•Establishing and maintaining cooperative working relationships with co-workers, families, clients and community agencies.
+•Establishing and maintaining effective working relationships with co-workers and clients.

 LICENSE AND CERTIFICATION REQUIREMENTS

 A valid Minnesota State Driver’s License may be required.

 PHYSICAL DEMANDS AND WORKING ENVIRONMENT

 Work is performed in a standard office environment which requires occasionally lifting such articles as file boxes or heavier materials with help from others and/or lifting and carrying light objects frequently.
 Mobility to drive a motor vehicle in order to attend meetings.
 A job in this category may require walking or standing to a significant degree or may involve sitting most of the time with long periods of computer work and heavy phone usage.